mattr555/learning-python/README.md

 1
 ```

-The `//` is integer division, which returns the integer part of the division (wow)
+The `//` is integer division, which returns the integer part of the division (wow).
 The `%` is called modulo or clock division.
 It returns the remainder of the division.
 This means that an easy test for an even number. `number % 2` will return 0 if the number is even, and 1 if the number is odd.

 Variables